-Think of your storage here and plan to organize it into three distinct categories, based on how often you'll need access to these items.
+Think of your self storage here and plan to organize it into three distinct categories, based on how often you'll need access to these items.

 These are things you use seasonally, such as holiday decorations, grills, hammocks, and snowboards and skis.

-Store these items on low storage racks, an overhead storage unit, lofts or stack them in boxes, but don't push them all the way to the back.
+Store these items on low storage racks, an overhead storage unit, lofts or stack them in self storage boxes, but don't push them all the way to the back.

 These are things you don't really need but can't part with, either, such as old tax records, your daughter's first dress, your children's artwork, mementos, and family treasures that you can't stand but will pass down anyway.